AlessioNar/tulit/docs/source/parsers.rst

 Parsers
 ===============

-This package contains modules for parsing various types of legal documents.
-Below are the details for each module.
+This subpackage contains modules for parsing documents of type act in various formats into a JSON representation.

+The formats currently supported are:

+* Formex 4
+* Akoma Ntoso
+* XHTML as published in Cellar Semantic Repository of the Publications Office

 .. automodule:: tulit.parsers.parser
     :members: